 It is natural to see the implanted hairs shed in the first 3 months following surgery.
 So, when you look in the mirror four months after a hair transplant, what can you expect to see?

-At the 4 months mark, you should have begun to notice new hairs emerge.
+At the 4-month mark, you should have begun to notice new hairs emerge.
 You are still over eight months from seeing the final result of your hair transplant, and these new hairs are still immature.

-As such, don’t be alarmed if there is still a patchy look to the recipient area.
+As such, don’t be alarmed if the recipient area still looks patchy.
 And don’t worry if these new hairs are thin and almost transparent in their appearance.
-It will take a few more months before your hair becomes longer, stronger, and darker.
-There will also be more growth from implanted follicles under the skin that are taking a bit longer to restart following the shedding phase.
+It will take a few more months for your hair to become longer, stronger, and darker.
+There will also be more growth from implanted follicles under the skin, which are taking a bit longer to restart after the shedding phase.

 What happens to the hair follicles that haven’t grown after 4 months?

 It is normal for your transplant hair to shed following surgery.
 Follicles that are transplanted enter a resting phase known as telogen, which is part of the hair growth cycle.
-During this telogen phase, the hairs become disconnected from the hair follicles and are at rest for around three months before eventually falling out.
+During this telogen phase, the hairs become disconnected from the hair follicles and remain at rest for about 3 months before falling out.
 Your new hair is being formed at the hair follicles throughout this telogen phase.
 This will mark the beginning of your hair growth.

 You can see this process in action in the video below:

-While a noticeable amount of hair growth may not be visible by month 4, rest assured that new hair is forming under the skin and will eventually be visible as new growth in the coming months.
+While noticeable hair growth may not be visible by month 4, rest assured that new hair is forming under the skin and will eventually be visible as new growth in the coming months.

 Itchy scalp 4 months after hair transplant